berkeley-scf/tutorial-unix-basics/index.md

 Now suppose I want to be in a different directory so I can see what is there or do things to the files in that directory.

-The command you need is `cd` and an important concept you need to become familiar with is the notion of relative and absolute *path*.
-A path is the set of nested directories that specify a subdirectory of interest.
+The command you need is `cd` and an important concept you need to become familiar with is the notion of 'relative' versus 'absolute' *path*.
+A path is the set of nested directories that specify a location of interest on the filesystem.

 First let's go to our home directory, which is generally where our files will be.
 Simply running `cd` will do that.